yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

    <validation step="26d62b19-ac79-4900-8ee7-3cccec7288f9" />

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.